Performing global sensitivity analysis on simulations of a continuous-time Markov chain model motivated by epidemiology: Application to a SARS-CoV-2 spread model

-The compartmental model in Figure \ref{sars} is used to describe the spread of SARS-CoV-2 within a closed population with size $N$.
-This model includes seven compartments corresponding to seven health states and nine transitions between these states.
-Indeed, in this model, an individual can be susceptible (S), exposed (E) (i.e. infected but not yet infectious), asymptomatic infectious (A), symptomatic infectious (I), hospitalized (H), recovered (R) or dead (D).
-Two modeling assumptions can be mentioned.
-First, infection is neglected within hospitals so that hospitalized individuals cannot infect.
-Secondly, it is assumed that recovered individuals get perfectly immunized, so they cannot be susceptible after recovering.
-This assumption is valid on short time intervals.
+Recall from Section~\ref{sec:GsaForStoCompModels} that each process $W^{\theta}_{\alpha}$, $\alpha\in\mathbf{V}$, counts the number of individuals in compartment $\alpha$ over time.
+In this section we let $\mathbf{V}=\{S,E,A,I,H,R,D\}$, where the seven compartments represent seven possible health statuses: an individual can be susceptible (S), exposed (E) (i.e. infected but not yet infectious), asymptomatic infectious (A), symptomatic infectious (I), hospitalized (H), recovered (R) or dead (D).
+There are nine possible types of transition between these compartments, see Figure~\ref{sars}.
+Note that infection is neglected within hospitals so that hospitalized individuals cannot infect.
+Moreover, it is assumed that recovered individuals get perfectly immunized so they cannot be susceptible after recovering.
+The vector of uncertain parameters is given by $\theta=\left(\beta,\gamma_E,\gamma_A,\gamma_{I},\gamma_H,p_{(E,A)}, p_C,p_{D|C},p_{(H,D)}\right)$.
+The different types of transition and their characteristics (transition vector $\mathbf{u}$ and associated rate function $g_{\mathbf{u}}$) are described in Table \ref{transitions}.